Fire and rescue services

 More information:

+Several active terrorist groups have the intent and capability to kidnap foreigners.
 Armed groups from Somalia have kidnapped aid workers in the Somalia border region.
-Foreigners and residents in coastal resorts and towns in the North Eastern region (Mandera, Wajir and Garissa counties), as well as Lamu county, have been the target of kidnapping.
+Foreigners and residents have been the target of kidnapping in coastal resorts and towns in the North Eastern region (Mandera, Wajir and Garissa counties), Lamu county and areas within Tana River and Kilifi Counties.

 Kidnapping is a high threat in these regions for: